-- 4.3.3 The November 2023 Executive BTB report recommended that Members approve an increase of 2.99% for the Stevenage Borough Council share of the council tax which equates to £198,514 new income in addition to the increase in the taxbase (reported to the December 2023 Executive), which adds a further £99,039.
-Under the 2024/25 referendum regulations, the County Council (HCC) can increase council tax by 3% and, as noted previously, a further 2% for the Social Care precept and the Police and Crime Commissioner (PCC) can increase their share of council tax by up to £13 on a Band D. - 4.3.4 Members should note that SBC only retains a relatively small part of the overall Council Tax raised each year.
-To illustrate this, taking a Band C property, (which is the biggest proportion of properties in Stevenage) the relative shares of council tax for a band C property are shown below.
+4.3.3 The November 2023 Executive BTB report recommended that Members approve an increase of 2.99% for the Stevenage Borough Council share of the council tax which equates to £198,514 new income in addition to the increase in the taxbase (reported to the December 2023 Executive), which adds a further £99,039.
+Under the 2024/25 referendum regulations, the County Council (HCC) can increase council tax by 3% and, as noted previously, a further 2% for the Social Care precept and the Police and Crime

+- Commissioner (PCC) can increase their share of council tax by up to £13 on a Band D. This remains unchanged from the January report. - 4.3.4 Members should note that SBC only retains a relatively small part of the overall Council Tax raised each year.
+A Band C property, (which is the biggest proportion of properties in Stevenage) shares of council tax for a band C property are shown below.